 - 1.10.
 Evaluation is an important part of nursing care.
-During this process you determine the effectiveness of a specific nursing action by: - a) Reassessing the client for new problems. - b) Determining that the specific nursing action was completed. - c) Comparing the client's response to the nursing actions with other clients receiving the same nursing actions. - d) Comparing the client's response with expected outcomes established during the planning phase. - 1.11 Nursing interventions such as removing excess blankets from the client and applying cool cloths to the axilla act to decrease body temperature through: - a) Conduction. - b) Convection. - c) Evaporation. - d) Radiation. - 1.12.
-Poor oxygenation of the blood ordinarily will affect the pulse rate and cause it to become: - a) Bounding. - b) Irregular. - c) Faster than normal. - d) Slower than normal. - 1.13.
-The basic techniques of which of these are used to determine vital signs: - a) Inspection, palpation, and auscultation. - b) Inspection, blood work, and x-rays. - c) Rhythm, rate, and open communication. - d) Psychology, physiology, and nursing skills.
+During this process you determine the effectiveness of a specific nursing action by: - a) reassessing the client for new problems. - b) determining that the specific nursing action was completed. - c) comparing the client's response to the nursing actions with other clients receiving the same nursing actions. - d) comparing the client's response with expected outcomes established during the planning phase. - 1.11 Nursing interventions such as removing excess blankets from the client and applying cool cloths to the axilla act to decrease body temperature through: - a) conduction. - b) convection. - c) evaporation. - d) radiation. - 1.12.
+Poor oxygenation of the blood ordinarily will affect the pulse rate and cause it to become: - a) bounding. - b) irregular. - c) faster than normal. - d) slower than normal. - 1.13.
+The basic techniques of which of these are used to determine vital signs: - a) inspection, palpation, and auscultation. - b) inspection, blood work, and x-rays. - c) rhythm, rate, and open communication. - d) psychology, physiology, and nursing skills.

 1.14.
-4. Hygienic requires close contact with the client; the nurse initially us

-which of the following to prom note a caring therapeutic relationship?
+Hygienic requires close contact with the client; the nurse initially uses which of the following to promote a caring therapeutic relationship? a) b) c) d) communication skills. therapeutic touch. assessment skills. fundamental skills.

-a) Communication skills.

-b) Therapeutic touch.

-c) Assessment skills.

-d) Fundamental skills.

 1.15.
-Clients most in need of perineal care are those at greatest risk of: e at greatest risk of:
+1.15.
+Clients most in need of perineal care are those at greatest risk of: a) b) c) d) acquiring infection. death. needing to be institutionalized. falling.
+(15 Marks) FILL IN THE BLANKS.

-a) Acquiring infection.

-b) Death.

-c) Needing to be institutionalized.

-d) Falling.
-(15 Marks)

-SECTION B. FILL IN THE BLANKS.
 1.16.
 The bulb of a thermometer should be lubricated in order to 1.17, 1.18, 1.19.
-The oral mercury thermometer should be held in place

-TRUE/FALSE QUI ESTIONS

-1.21.
-A patie ent's face should be washed with soap a and water.
-T/F

-1.22.
-When wa decrease venous return. ard the center of the body are used to T/F

-1.23.
+The oral mercury thermometer should be held in placeminutes, the rectal thermometer,minutes; the axillary thermometerminutes 1.20. .20.
+The normal rate of respiration for the adult isto (5 Marks) TRUE/FALSE QUESTIONS 1.21.
+A patien it's face should be washed with soa ap and water.
+T/F 1.22.
+When washing the arms, long, firm strokes toward the center of the body are used to decrease venous return.
+T/F 1.23.
 The back of the neck is washed separately from the front of the neck.
-T/F

-1.24.
+T/F 1.24.
 The unconscious patient does not need oral care.
+T/F 1.25 A patient should be offered the opportunity for oral care before breakfast, after all meals, and at bedtime.